Azure-Samples/managed-identity/ms-identity-aspnet-mi-as-fic/guide-and-snippets.md

 3. **Add a Federated Identity Credential**: This is the key step that links the managed identity to the app:

     - **Using Azure Portal**: In the Entra admin center (Azure AD portal), go to App Registrations > Your App > Certificates & secrets > Federated credentials (tab).
 Click Add credential.
 In the "Federated credential scenario" dropdown, select Managed Identity (if available).
 You will be prompted to choose the managed identity.
 Select the subscription and the specific User-assigned managed identity resource that you enabled earlier​.
 The portal will auto-fill the Issuer, Subject, and Audience for you.
-(If using a system-assigned identity, you may need to manually enter its object ID as the subject – the portal's Managed Identity picker is for user-assigned identities.
-Alternatively, use CLI/PowerShell for system-assigned as below.)

     - **Using PowerShell**: You can script this for automation.
 Ensure you have the Azure PowerShell Az module and run a command like: